-The fix: switch to a modern CMS that makes it easy for you to manage and update your website.
+The fix: switch to a modern website builder that makes it easy for you to manage and update your website.

 Life is too short to spend fighting Wordpress.
 There’s dozens of better options out there.

-Here are 4 reasons reasons you should upgrade to a CMS that works with you instead of against you:
+Here are 4 reasons reasons you should upgrade to a website that works with you instead of against you:

-Nobody cares about what CMS your website runs.
-If they’re digging around in your code to find out, I seriously doubt they’re the type of client you’re looking for (unless your niche audience is coders).
+- Nobody cares about what system your website runs.
+If they’re digging around in your code to find out, I seriously doubt they’re the type of client you’re looking for (unless your dream client is a website coder).

 If you’re worried about getting hacked, what I’m about to say isn’t going to help, because you should be worried.